for Veterans and the Public

 Drugs and Alcohol: Effects on your immune system

 Drinking too much alcohol can weaken your immune system.
-A weaker immune system will have a harder time fighting off common infections (such as a cold), as well as AIDS-related infections.
+A weaker immune system will have a harder time fighting off common infections (such as a cold), as well as HIV-related infections.
 A weaker immune system also increases the chance that you will experience more side effects from your HIV medications.

 Smoking marijuana (pot) or any other drug irritates the lungs.
 You may be more likely to get serious lung infections, such as pneumonia.